oleksulkowski/Syn-CpG-Spacer/paper.md

 # Acknowledgements

-Aleksander Sułkowski is financially supported by the Association of Clinical Pathologists (UK).
+Aleksander Sulkowski is financially supported by the Association of Clinical Pathologists (UK).
 Clément Bouton and Chad Swanson are supported by the MRC grant MR/W018519/1.

 # References